walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 are kept out of the sharing journey and cannot change an active exchange.
 Device support and permissions are checked at startup; NFCv2 retains its mandatory NFC channel.

+**Approval** in Nearby sharing settings stores **Ask each time** (default) or **Prepare sharing**, independently of the connection profile.
+The same choice is available before connecting.
+Preparation first identifies a named authenticated trusted reader and collects its request without sharing credentials.
+After the connection closes, review the reader, purpose, retention and selected data, then choose **Approve and get ready**.
+Several matching credentials require an explicit choice; requested mDL portrait data is marked required.
+Missing required data prevents approval and explains why another credential is needed.

+The ready screen shows a cancellable 60-second, one-use approval and its scope.
+Approval automatically reopens the previous engagement method when available.
+The reader must start a fresh request; additional data, another reader or changed purpose/retention requires another decision. iOS NFC-only uses this review/reconnect flow because Core NFC owns the screen during transfer; Bluetooth retains ordinary connected review.
+Only an actively owned NFC sheet exempts background cancellation.

+Completion shows the locally shared selection and **Prepare another share** while the recent request remains valid.
+Preparing again requires a new review and approval;
+retry never reuses an armed approval. **Done** forgets the plan.
+Plans expire after ten minutes, approvals after 60 seconds, and neither is persisted.
+Reader/key checks remain in the SDK.
+A local receipt does not confirm the reader's verification result.

 The current journey displays Device Engagement as an accessible QR code and retrieves over the available Bluetooth Low Energy or NFC method.
 It supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature